Jangsoodlor/uk-flight/README.md

 ![6](screenshots/2024-05-10-154548-python.png)

 ## How to install
-0. Have a Python interpreter installed on your PC
+0. Have Python 3.11 or newer installed on your machine
 1. Clone this repository, or download it as a zip file and extract it.
 The dataset is already included in `./data` directory.
     ```
     git clone https://github.com/Jangsoodlor/uk-flight.git